sam189239/Third_Eye/Obstacle detection/README.md

 - store input video in data folder and change file name in script
 - python "script name".py

+Scripts:
-roi -> detects objects within a region of interest
+- roi -> detects objects within a region of interest

-obstacle_roi -> detects all obstacles and differentiates between those within and outside the ROI
+- obstacle_roi -> detects all obstacles and differentiates between those within and outside the ROI

-orw -> adds on to obstacle_roi by giving warning in left, mid and right regions of the roi if two or more obstacles of size above a threshold are present
+- orw -> adds on to obstacle_roi by giving warning in left, mid and right regions of the roi if two or more obstacles of size above a threshold are present

 Tune threshold as per requirement and resolution.